CAMILO-N/CAMILO-N/README.md

 - 🔭 I’m currently working on **Data Science & AI Projects**
 - 🌱 I’m currently learning **Pandas and Python for Data Analysis**
+- 📊 I also work with **R** for data manipulation and statistics
+- 🛠️ Repairing New Programming Projects
 - 📫 Reach me at: **camolonunez@outlook.com**

 <h3 align="left">Connect with me:</h3>